preservim/vim-lexical/README.markdown

 * `:spellr` - Repeat the replacement done by `z=` for all matches with the replaced word in the current window

-And for Insert mode:
+For spelling suggestions while in _Insert_ mode:

-* `«CTRL-X» «CTRL-S»` - find suggestion, using `«CTRL-P»` and `«CTRL-N»` to navigate.
+* `«CTRL-X» «CTRL-S»` - suggest spelling, using `«CTRL-P»` and `«CTRL-N»` to navigate.

 ### Thesaurus commands

-For thesaurus lookup, Vim has an Insert mode mapping of:
+For thesaurus lookup while in _Insert_ mode:

-* `«CTRL-X» «CTRL-T»` - for thesaurus completion, using `«CTRL-P»` and `«CTRL-N»` to navigate.
+* `«CTRL-X» «CTRL-T»` - thesaurus lookup, using `«CTRL-P»` and `«CTRL-N»` to navigate.

-For convenient Normal mode thesaurus lookup from the cursor position, you can define a key:
+For convenient _Normal_ mode thesaurus lookup from the cursor position, you can define a key:

 ```vim
 let g:lexical#thesaurus_key = '<leader>t'